Q: Who must report child abuse?

 Services offered for children and their families include:

 - Multidisciplinary team investigation

 - Counseling services

 - Support services

 - Specialized training

 The Center is named for the late State Senator Wynona M. Lipman of Newark, who dedicated much of her distinguished career to protecting the rights of children.
 Statistics indicate there is a tremendous need for this center in Essex County.
 Essex suffers from one of the highest rates of child physical and sexual abuse and neglect in New Jersey.
-(Kids Count New Jersey).
+In 2011, there were 9,584 investigated cases regarding child physical and sexual abuse and neglect in Essex County.
+There were 1,167 substantiated cases of neglect or abuse, which represents about 12.4% of all substantiated cases in the State.
+(Information from Kids Count New Jersey).